A fourth data package for the Hope probe arouses appetite (special)

 Abu Zahra pointed out that there are reasons to believe that ancient Mars was much warmer and wetter, including geological features that we know form when water flows on the surface for too long, and this may mean that conditions were once favorable for life.

-He said the new Hope Probe data package will certainly help reveal how the atmosphere of ancient Mars was much thicker and richer in greenhouse gases, and could explain this, or at least give a glimpse.
+He said the new Hope Probe data package will certainly help reveal how the atmosphere of ancient Mars was much thicker and richer in greenhouse gases, and might explain this, or at least give a glimpse.

 “By helping to determine the climatic conditions prevailing in the ancient past, this will help the Emirates Mars Exploration Team, other scientists in assessing the possibility of life on Mars, and when and where to look for evidence of this,” he explained.